rodrigogaldozmunera/healt-checks/README.md

 # healt-checks
-Repositorio de pruebas para curso de Cursera
+Repositorio de pruebas para curso de Cursera.

+Scripts that check the health of my computers.

+This repo will be populated with lots of fancy checks.